apollographql/apollo-client/docs/source/apollo-server/tools.md

 <h2 id="corsSupport">CORS support</h2>

-An issue was discovered re: CORS when using the apolloClient to connect to an apolloServer running on a different instance.
-To account for this CORS support must be configured in the express app.
+If apollo server runs under a different origin than the frontend app, then CORS support must be configured on the server.
+For example, if apollo server is running under `graphql.example.com` and the website is served from `www.example.com`, CORS needs to be configured in the express app.
 [CORS](https://github.com/expressjs/cors) is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.

 ```javascript
 import { apolloServer } from 'apollo-server';